THE INFIDEL - THE MUSICAL

 Film credits include: The Infidel and Maybe Baby.

-Siobhan excelled in both her training at The BRIT School and Arts Ed London School Of Musical Theatre, London, Graduating with BA (Hons) on a full Scholarship.
+Siobhan excelled in both her training at The BRIT School and Arts Ed London School Of Musical Theatre, Graduating with BA (Hons) on a full Scholarship.

 Theatre Credits include: Vocalist in Monty Python Reunion Concerts (O2 & NT 50th Anniversary, National Theatre), Funmilayo in FELA!
 (National Theatre, directedby Bill T Jones, New York & World Tour), The Mikado in Craig Revel Horwood’s Hot Mikado (Watermill Theatre, UK Tour), Bayo in Any Which Way (Directed byMaggie Norris), Maria in Porgy and Bess (Trevor Nunn, Savoy Theatre), MissSherman in Fame (Aldwych Theatre), featured Vocalist in Beatlemania (West EndInternational), featured Vocalist in Elsa Canesta (Rambert Dance Co.), MadamButler & Miss Mamie in Simply Heaven (Trafalgar Studios).